Promise-dataanalyst/LITA_First_Documentation/README.md

 # LITA_First_Documentation
-This is where I want to put my first Data Analysis with the Incubator Hub
+This is where I want to document some of my first Data Analysis activities with the Incubator Hub

 # COURSE: DATA ANALYSIS